AntiXeon/hARMful/Documentation/DOOMful/Specifications/Profiling.md

 * From this moment, the execution time of each profiled tasks can be grabbed from the profiler, until the next end of the main loop.
 * When the application is closing, the profiler is closed too.

+Since it can measure different parts of the code, the profiler must be thread-safe.

 When the application is compiled using a release configuration, the profiler is not effective.
 There is no CPU overhead because of calling the profiler functions.

 ## Limitations
 The profiler is only available for the debug configuration.

 The execution time is measured in milliseconds.
+The cumulated execution time does not distinguish tasks running on separated threads.